Quansight-Labs/ndindex/docs/indexing-guide/integer-indices.md

 IndexError: index -3 is out of bounds for axis 0 with size 2
 ```

-Fortunately, NumPy arrays give a more helpful error message for `IndexError`
+Fortunately, NumPy arrays give more helpful error messages for `IndexError`
 than Python does for `list`.

 The second important fact about integer indexing is that it reduces the